 There are a number of ways to control exposure to a substance.
 This may include changing a process or activity, substitution, or using it in a safer form, such as a tablet rather than a powder.
 Controlling exposure at source would include local exhaust ventilation (LEV), and reducing the number of people exposed and their exposure times.
 Also, as a last resort and not as a replacement for other control measures, is the use of PPE (personal protective equipment).

 Control measures must be used and maintained

-All employees must be given instruction, information, supervision and training in the control measures in place to ensure they are used and any defects are reported immediately.
-All controls must be maintained and be in a good state of repair to ensure their efficiency.
+All employees must be given instruction, information, supervision and training in the control measures in place to make sure they are used, and any defects are reported immediately.
+All controls must be maintained and be in a good state of repair to make sure of their efficiency.

 If the risk assessment shows that control measures could deteriorate or fail, or that exposure limits may be exceeded, then it is necessary to have procedures to measure the concentration of the hazardous substance.
-In certain instances these should be alarmed to ensure that a failure is known.
+In certain instances, these should be alarmed to make sure that a failure is known.

 Carry out appropriate health surveillance

 If an employee could be exposed to a substance that has been linked to a particular disease or adverse health effect, it is sometimes necessary to carry out health surveillance, as stipulated in the Regulations.

 If there is an accident, incident or other emergency involving a hazardous substance, then procedures must be in place to deal with such occurrences.
 This means setting up appropriate responses, warnings and communication, which need to be practiced.
 The procedures must make sure that the effects of the hazardous substance are minimised immediately, and that normal operation is resumed as soon as possible.
 Further information can be found in the Regulations and appropriate HSE guidance notes.